majunze2001/nope/README.md

 The `tochart.py` script uses these results to estimate the effect of NOPE's optimizations on constraint count, prover time, and memory usage (consistent with macrobenchmarks).

-_These commands take 20-30 minutes to run to completion, with `count.sh` taking a few minutes_.
+_These commands take 40-50 minutes to run to completion, with `count.sh` taking the bulk of the time._

 We have also included a `./run.sh` script which compiles and runs the full pipeline for the most expensive circuit to demonstrate the full process with dummy data.
 Note that the `run.sh` script requires `npm install` to be run in the `circuits/` directory first.